The Blood Sisters (TV series): Plot

 For the next 26 years the triplets Almira, Agnes and Agatha (all played by Erich Gonzales) live separate lives with no idea about each other.
 Agnes is renamed Carrie, and raised by the wealthy Almedas in Santa Rosa, Laguna and grows up in affluence.
 She is a sophisticated, highly educated and accomplished professional with a medical degree in obstetrics and gynecology from Sweden.

 On the other hand, Almira's life is diametrically different because the infant is abandoned in the streets, is fostered by a Tanod (a Barangay or Barrio Police Enforcer) in Davao City and grows up in extreme poverty.
 Almira is renamed Erika, simple and kind, but having not gone past high school, is not able to get out of the poverty she grew up in.
 To augment her income to meet her son's medical needs, she works as a stripper and lives in the seedy world of criminals.

 On the opposite side of their family spectrum, the third infant grows up as lost as her other siblings.
 While many would invariably assume that Agatha, the only infant left with Adele, was the most fortunate of the triplet, the truth is far from everyone's assumptions.

 After the kidnapping, Adele moves to Benguet with her mother and the remaining baby.
-Although Agatha is raised be her grandmother in middle class comfort, she resents her absent mother, who works as an OFW in Dubai for the past 26 years.
+Although Agatha is raised by her grandmother in middle class comfort, she resents her absent mother, who works as an OFW in Dubai for the past 26 years.
 Agatha grows up never lacking for material needs.
 She is private school educated, but she was constantly bullied by her upper class, rich classmates who looked down at her and her mother's job as a maid.
 The bullying drives her sociopathic personality to achieve a much higher status in life.
 Her anger increases when she meets her sisters, living in the upper echelon of society, a status she feels she was deprived.
 In contrast to her two sisters, Agatha is narcissistic, mean spirited, entitled, and takes her comfortable life in Baguio for granted and desires to escape to Manila for a more glamorous, upscale life.

 Back in the Bermudez-Almeda mansion in Santa Rosa, Erika ends the charade when she learns that Carrie is getting married in two weeks to Dr. Samuel Hechanova (Enchong Dee), and that Carrie is an obstetrician for the Bermudez Medical Center, a large Medical and Infertility facility owned by her family.
 The idea that she can pretend to be an Obstetrician and gynecologist appalls her.